Chronic Illnesses: What You Need to Know About Medically Unexplained Symptoms

 Some chronic illnesses have specific titles, treatments and are much more easily understood by medical professionals.
 They have a consistent set of diagnostic criteria and so they are easy to diagnose, treat, and maintain.
 More research is done to find drugs and treatments that help with their treatment, and so while they are not curable, they are treatable and people can have a fairly decent quality of life with those illnesses.
-Some examples are diabetes, thyroid disease, osteoarthritis, and some psychiatric disorders like depression and Bipolar illness.
+Some examples are diabetes, thyroid disease, cancer, congestive heart failure, rheumatoid arthritis, osteoarthritis, and some psychiatric disorders like depression and Bipolar illness.

 However, there are some illnesses, like Fibromyalgia (FMS), Chronic Fatigue Syndrome (CFS), and Multiple Chemical Sensitivity (MCS), whose symptoms are not well-understood by medical professionals, and since those symptoms overlap with other disorders and don’t lend themselves well to specific diagnosis, they don’t get as much research funding and effort.
 Their causes are also not well understood either; hypnotheses include viruses, childhood trauma, injury, psychiatric disorders like depression and PTSD, chemical reactions gone awry, etc.